ChevanR/G-Bomber-V2.0/README.md

 git clone https://github.com/chevanr/g-bomber.git cd g-bomber

-2. Configure SMTP Accounts:
+2. Configure Google Accounts:
 - Create a text file named `accounts.txt` in the same directory as the script.
-- Format the file with your SMTP credentials as follows:
+- Format the file with your credentials as follows:

   your-email@example.com:password

   second-email@example.com:secondpassword

-- Each line represents one SMTP account.
+- Each line represents one account.
 Make sure there are no extra spaces or lines.

 ### Running the Script
 To run the script, open the command prompt, cd to the script's directory, and execute: